 Pupils continue to sit for formal qualifications and all who did so achieved a range of qualifications in Maths, English, ICT, Science, RS, PSHE, Art & Design, History, Geography, and PE.
-The qualifications were awarded at GCSE, Functional Skills, and Entry level, with some excellent results across a range of subjects despite the unsettled academic year.
+The qualifications were awarded at GCSE, Functional Skills, and Entry level, with some excellent results and pupils progressing to a variety of KS5 provisions.